okmechak/PyPRINSAS/README.md

 > pyinstaller main.py

-If You encountered error with using PyInstaller that recursive call depth exceeded, then run next command:
+If You encountered error "recursive call depth exceeded", then run next command:

 > pyinstaller main.py

 it will create main.spec file and add next lines to its beginning:

 >import sys
->sys.setrecursionlimit(10000)
+>sys.setrecursionlimit(5000)#or bigger number

 and finally run: